Skylar-Harvey/lyrics-genre-emotion-analysis/code/pipeline walkthrough.md

 ```

 ### Step 6
 This cell simply adds a new column ("Genre") to the "df_spot60k" dataframe.
 This was done because the data in this datafram did not come marked with genre labels.
-Rather than remove it altogether from the project, I elected to keep it and assign the songs it contains a genre lable of "unknown".
+Rather than remove it altogether from the project, I elected to keep it and assign the songs it contains a genre label of "unknown".
 In the scope of this project, these songs were then lumped in with any other songs in the datasets that lacked any know genre associations .
-In future endevours, it would be better to find a way to find accurate genre lables for each of these songs.
+In future endevours, it would be better to find a way to find accurate genre labels for each of these songs.

 `df_list[2]["genre"]="Unknown"`